Mauritius route

 The Mauritius route is a channel used by foreign investors to invest in India.
 Mauritius is the main provider of foreign direct investment (FDI) to India and also the preferred jurisdiction for Indian outward investments into Africa.
 In fact 39.6% of FDI to India came from Mauritius between 2001 and 2011.

 Business organisations of Mauritius investing in India

-Nine of the 10 largest foreign business organizations or companies investing in India (from April 2000–January 2011) are based in Mauritius.
-List of the ten largest foreign companies investing in India (from April 2000–January 2011) are as follows:
+Nine of the 10 largest foreign business organisations or companies investing in India (from April 2000 to January 2011) are based in Mauritius.
+List of the ten largest foreign companies investing in India (from April 2000 to January 2011) are as follows: